-We should notice that self-compassion is radically different from self-esteem because self-esteem focuses on feeling good about one’s self, while self-compassion focuses on being present and tender to ourselves when we feel horrible about life and ourselves.
+Self-compassion is radically different from self-esteem.
+This is because self-esteem focuses on feeling good about one’s self, while self-compassion focuses on being present and tender to ourselves when we feel horrible about life and our own worth.

 Self-esteem tends to avoid looking at our failures and shortcomings.
-Self-compassion allows us to show gentleness to ourselves when we recognize our own shortcomings and failures, which are a part of being human.
+On the other hand, self-compassion allows us to show gentleness to ourselves when we recognize our own shortcomings and failures, which are a part of being human.

-Self-esteem pushes us to compare ourselves to others in unhealthy ways.
+Notice that self-esteem pushes us to compare ourselves to others in unhealthy ways.
 Either we compare ourselves to others and are jealous because we think other people are better than us.
-Or we compare ourselves to others and feel superior because we think we are better than them.
+Or, we compare ourselves to others and feel superior because we think we are better than them.
 Self-compassion helps us to see the shared humanity in everyone which entails moments of joy and sorrow and success and failure.
 This draws us closer to one another.